dbaarda/tidyc/README.rst

    partially messed up file.
 Make sure you have checked code in so you can restore it before using this.

-6. It's not at all optimized, and runs multiple sed cmds for various transformations that could possibly be done in single runs.

 Support
 =======